mattsherwood87/CoNNECT/docs/source/administration/index.rst

 The WSU CoNNECT is a facility dedicated to collaborative research involving magnetic resonance imaging (MRI).
-The CoNNECT facility is managed by a Governing Board (see :numref:`org_chart`), led by CoNNECT Founding Director Dr. Matthew Sherwood.
+The CoNNECT facility is managed by a Governing Board, led by CoNNECT Founding Director Dr. Matthew Sherwood.

 Governing Board
 ***************